Italy: Matteo Salvini suffers setback in regional election | DW | 26.01.2020

 Italy's center-left Democratic Party (PD) was poised to narrowly hold on to power in the northern Emilia-Romagna region after an election on Sunday, in the first of two key regional votes held on the peninsular.

-PD candidate Stefano Bonaccini was on course for victory, winning roughly 51% of the vote, against 43% for League party candidate Lucia Borgonzoni, with 98% of the vote counted.
+PD candidate Stefano Bonaccini was on course for victory, winning roughly 51% of the vote, against 43% for League party candidate Lucia Borgonzoni, according to results released by the interior ministry on Monday.

 Read more: Italy's 'Sardines' movement presents ethical counter to far right

-This would dash the hopes of League's populist leader Matteo Salvini — who was hoping to seize the left stronghold and rattle the country's coalition government enough to pave the way for his return to power.
+This dashed the hopes of League's populist leader Matteo Salvini — who was hoping to seize the left stronghold and rattle the country's coalition government enough to pave the way for his return to power.

 Salvini did secure a resounding victory in regional elections in Calabria in the south.